 Have a question about Montclair State University’s policy on face masks and face coverings?
 Find the answers here.

-- Individuals who have a health condition that prevents wearing a face covering must get an accommodation approval from Human Resources (if an employee) or the Disability Resource Center (if a student).
+Individuals who have a health condition that prevents wearing a face covering must get an accommodation approval.

 - Employees who are unable to wear a face covering or face shield because of a disability should request an accommodation through the Director of Employee Benefits (firstname.lastname@example.org) prior to returning to campus.